StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 5
+instrumental. slow with a didgeridoo harmony with the sound of birds chirping. incessant, trippy, hypnotic, meditative and trance like. a drumming tutorial. someone playing congas with a percussive sound.
+This is an amateur recording.
+This may be playing in a live concert.
 [Go to Prompt 1](#prompt1)

 ![Vocals 5 Waveform](iterations1/vocals_5_waveform_spectrogram.png)